Christine de Pizan: Works

 Detail of a miniature of ladies watching knights jousting, illustrating 'Le Duc des vrais amants', from a collection of works presented in 1414 by Christine to Isabeau of Bavaria.

-Illumination from The Book of the City of Ladies.
+Illumination from The Book of the City of Ladies by the Master of the Cité des dames.
 Christine is shown before the personifications of Rectitude, Reason, and Justice in her study, and working alongside Justice to build the 'Cité des dames'.

 Christine produced a large number of vernacular works, in both prose and verse.
 Her works include political treatises, mirrors for princes, epistles, and poetry.
 Christine's book Le Dit de la Rose (The Tale of the Rose) was published in 1402 as a direct attack on Jean de Meun's extremely popular book Romance of the Rose which was a continuation of the version by Guillaume de Lorris and characterised women as seducers.
 Christine claimed that Meun's views were misogynistic, vulgar, immoral, and slanderous to women.
 Christine sparked a debate over the literary merits of the work when she confronted the royal secretary, Jean de Montreuil, who had written a short treatise praising the work.
 The debate continued between Christine and two other male royal secretaries who defended Jean in a heated exchange.
 At the height of the exchange Christine published Querelle du Roman de la Rose (Letters on the Debate of the Rose).
 In this particular apologetic response, Christine belittles her own writing style, employing a rhetorical strategy by writing against the grain of her meaning, also known as antiphrasis.

 By 1405, Christine had completed her most famous literary works, The Book of the City of Ladies (Le Livre de la cité des dames) and The Treasure of the City of Ladies (Le Livre des trois vertus).
 The first of these shows the importance of women's past contributions to society, and the second strives to teach women of all estates how to cultivate useful qualities.

 In The Book of the City of Ladies Christine created a symbolic city in which women are appreciated and defended.
 She constructed three allegorical figures – Reason, Justice, and Rectitude – in the common pattern of literature in that era when many books and poetry used stock allegorical figures to express ideas or emotions.
 She enters into a dialogue, a movement between question and answer, with these allegorical figures that is from a completely female perspective.
 Together, they create a forum to speak on issues of consequence to all women.
 Only female voices, examples and opinions provide evidence within this text.
 Through Lady Reason in particular Christine argues that stereotypes of women can be sustained only if women are prevented from entering into the conversation.